juliantom/Simple_steps_pangenome/README.md

-# Simple Pipeline on How to Create a Pangenome with Anvi'o
+# A Simple Pipeline for Creating a Pangenome with Anvi'o
 The folowing file contains **simple steps** to download genomes and create a **pangenome** using anvi'o platform.

 ### Why did I made this space?